Modular Data Table

 Phase 2: Workshop and Feedback

 As I progressed, more teams showed interest in adapting the new system and specifically this data table.
 The second phase focused on refining the MVP for a larger user group.
-I organized a workshop with all B2B designers to gain a deeper understanding of their data table needs.
+I organized a workshop with all internal tool designers to gain a deeper understanding of their data table needs.
 After a quick icebreaker, we put some time to gather screenshots designers of existing data tables, then I introduced the component, and gave some time to the attendees to explore the new component and play around.
 We noted what worked, new possible features and areas for improvement.

 Feedback Analysis